-4.10 Computer - Loading tracks from anywhere on your computer icon or directly to the Wellenformanzeigen.
+4.10 Computer - Loading tracks from anywhere on your computer

-Q This mode works like a file manager and allows you to load tracks from anywhere on your computer and connected devices, that are not necessarily already in your Mixxx library.
+This mode works like a file manager and allows you to load tracks from anywhere on your computer and connected devices, that are not necessarily already in your Mixxx library.

 Click the Computer sidebar item to navigate the computer and find your music.
 Depending on your operating system, your music will usually be found in the "My Music" or "Music" folder.
-Drag the files you want to import to the Tracks
+Drag the files you want to import to the Tracks icon or directly to the Waveform Displays.

-Bemerkung: Currently you can only drag files (not folders) to the Mixxx library.
+Note: Currently you can only drag files (not folders) to the Mixxx library.